AdamAdham/Stock-Return-Prediction/readMe.md

 This repository contains a modular pipeline for stock return prediction research.
 It covers raw data extraction from APIs, preprocessing and sequencing time-series data, a rich set of financial feature-engineering utilities (momentum, liquidity, valuation and risk measures), and several model architectures and training utilities (LSTM, Transformer, Mixture-of-Experts, and MC Dropout layers).
 The codebase is structured to encourage experimentation: swap feature generators, change model architectures, or plug in new data sources with minimal changes.

-Audience: ML engineers and researchers working on financial time-series modeling and feature engineering.

 ## Key Features (detailed)

 Each feature description below includes what it does, how it works (implementation notes), and why it matters.